 Here's a summary about the Blogger feed API that I've collected until now.
-There are a few more under editorial.
-I'll update the post after reconfirming the cases.

 <script>

-function callbackFunction(json) {
+function callback(json) {

-console.log('blog feed result:', json)
+console.log('blog feed result:', json);

 }